Riot grrrl: Origins

-Pacific Northwest and Washington, DC
+Pacific Northwest and Washington, D.C.

-Olympia, Washington had a strong feminist artistic and cultural legacy that influenced early riot grrrl.
+Olympia, Washington, had a strong feminist artistic and cultural legacy that influenced early riot grrrl.
 In the early 1980s, Stella Marrs, Dana Squires and Julie Fay co-founded the store Girl City, where they created art and performances.
 The first K Records release in 1982 was a cassette of Heather Lewis' first band Supreme Cool Beings, while she was a student at The Evergreen State College, a year before she co-founded Beat Happening.
-In 1985, The Go Team formed with then fifteen year old Tobi Vail.
-The band would go on to collaborate with Olympia scene musicians who are inherently linked to the riot grrrl movement: Donna Dresch, Lois Maffeo, and Billy "Boredom" Karren.
-Karren was a rotating musician who played in the band, and it was there that he and Vail played together for the first time, later collaborating in several other bands which included Bikini Kill and The Frumpies.
+In 1985, the Go Team formed with then 15-year-old Tobi Vail.
+The band would go on to collaborate with Olympia scene musicians who are linked to the riot grrrl movement: Donna Dresch, Lois Maffeo, and Billy "Boredom" Karren.
+Karren was a rotating musician who played in the band, and it was there that he and Vail played together for the first time, later collaborating in several other bands which included Bikini Kill and the Frumpies.
 Maffeo hosted a women-centered radio show on Olympia's community radio station KAOS.
 Candice Pedersen interned at K Records in 1986 while at The Evergreen State College, and became co-owner in 1989.

 In the 1980s, two articles on the topic of women in rock would be published by Puncture, a Portland, Oregon, zine edited by Katherine Spielmann and Patty Stirling.
-Authored by Rough Trade employee Terri Sutton, these articles became what is considered by some to be titular writing on riot grrrl ethos.
-One article, "Women, Sex, & Rock ’n’ Roll" (1989) is considered particularly important as the manifesto of the riot grrrl movement.
-Sutton would also say, in “Women In Rock: An Open Letter,” written in 1988, "To me rock and roll is about lust, lust for feeling; the worst I can say about a band is they’re boring.
-That’s why it’s so crucial that women get up onstage and impart--inspire some emotion."
+Authored by Rough Trade employee Terri Sutton, these articles became what is considered by some to be groundbreaking and influential writing on riot grrrl ethos.
+One article, "Women, Sex, & Rock 'n' Roll" (1989) is considered particularly important as the manifesto of the riot grrrl movement.
+Sutton would also say, in "Women In Rock: An Open Letter", written in 1988, "To me rock and roll is about lust, lust for feeling; the worst I can say about a band is they're boring.
+That's why it's so crucial that women get up onstage and impart--inspire some emotion."